Your Library :: La Jolla Reads!

 La Jolla Reads!

 La Jolla Riford Library and Warwick's present LA JOLLA READS!
 Our local version of "One Book, One San Diego".
 Every four months we will choose a different title for everyone to enjoy.
 What a great way to get everyone in the community talking about the same book!
-The library has ordered extra copies of There There by Tommy Orange.
+The library has ordered extra copies of Such a Fun Age by Kiley Reid.
 If you find you can’t wait to get your hands on it, Warwick’s is offering 20% off.

 Happy reading everyone!